Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.18.2/recipes.md

 - [Tree Tapping](#tree-tapping)

-KubeJS TFC also adds three type [wrappers](../wrappers/) for easier building of recipes, they will be linked in each recipe just like TFC's [Official Docs](https://terrafirmacraft.github.io/Documentation/1.18.x/data/recipes/#heating) do.
+KubeJS TFC also adds three type [wrappers]({% link kubejs_tfc/1.18.2/wrappers.md %}) for easier building of recipes, they will be linked in each recipe just like TFC's [Official Docs](https://terrafirmacraft.github.io/Documentation/1.18.x/data/recipes/#heating) do.
 In addition the appropriate recipe page will be linked from each recipe.

-<a id="general-notice"></a>

-{: .notice }
+{: .notice #general-notice }
 >
 > - Have a look over TFC's [tags](https://terrafirmacraft.github.io/Documentation/1.18.x/data/tags/), in many places they are used to determine if an ingredient is allowed to perform the recipe or even go in the recipe's container.
 If you find you've made a recipe and it isn't working, check the linked list for any related tags.
 > - In several places TFC will take ingredients of tool items.
 Normally when writing json recipes, this would be no problem, however due to the way KubeJS processes ingredient items, items with durability automatically have nbt attached to them specifying that their damage be 0.
 This can be stopped by using `Item.of()` and the `.ignoreNBT()` method.
 However this does not apply to tags, so this would not be needed for an ingredient of `#tfc:saws`